Exploratory Causal Inference in SAEnce: Ethics Statement

 \section{Ethics Statement}

 All datasets used in this work are publicly available.
 In particular, the ISTAnt dataset~\citep{cadei2024smoke} was annotated and pre-processed by domain experts.
-While our model is capable of detecting statistically significant signals in randomized trials, the conclusions should not be interpreted as scientifically relevant unless domain experts interpret them.
-Since we cannot guarantee identifiability, it should only be used as a rescue system for hypotheses that may have been missed before committing to the rationalist approach, which is still necessary.
+Despite our method guarantees identification under untestable representation learning assumption (without supervision), any conclusion should not be interpreted as scientifically relevant without a domain expert's interpretation.
+Additionally, since we cannot guarantee identifiability, it should only be used as a rescue system for hypotheses that may have been missed before committing to the rationalist approach, which is anyway necessary for inference, i.e., treatment effect estimation and uncertainty quantification.